nolim1t/rubykaigi-2013-notes/README.md

 TODO
 ----------------------
+- Extend this to cover other events
+    - Make it a rubygem!
+    - Self contained web server (could be useful for extending to mobile)
     - Make it tweet notes as well